-Model runs can also be initialized by "external" analysis files produced by the Integrated Forecast System (IFS) that has been developed and is maintained by the European Centre for Medium-Range Weather Forecasts (ECMWF).
+Model runs may also be initialized by "external" analysis files produced by the Integrated Forecasting System (IFS) that has been developed and is maintained by the European Centre for Medium-Range Weather Forecasts (ECMWF).

-The ICON code contains a script for the automatic request for IFS data from the MARS data base.
-The Meteorological Archival and Retrieval System (MARS, see https://software.ecmwf.int/wiki/display/UDOC/MARS+user+documentation) is the main repository of meteorological data at ECMWF.
+The ICON code contains a script for the automatic request for IFS data from the MARS data base on non-rotated regular lat-lon grids.
+The Meteorological Archival and Retrieval System (MARS)

+https://software.ecmwf.int/wiki/display/UDOC/MARS+user+documentation is the main repository of meteorological data at ECMWF.
 A full list of recommended IFS analysis fields is provided in Table 2.2.

 The script for importing from MARS must be executed on the ECMWF computer system.
-It is located in the subdirectory icon/scripts/preprocessing/mars4icon\smi
+It is located in the subdirectory icon/scripts/preprocessing/mars4icon_smi